rootsongjc/awesome-cloud-native/README.md

 - [pomerium](https://github.com/pomerium/pomerium/) - Pomerium is a zero-trust context and identity aware access gateway inspired by BeyondCorp.
 - [spiffe](https://github.com/spiffe/spiffe) - The SPIFFE Project.
 - [trousseau](https://github.com/oleiade/trousseau) - File based encrypted key-value store.
-- [trivy](https://github.com/aquasecurity/trivy) - A Simple and Comprehensive Vulnerability Scanner for Containers, Suitable for CI.
+- [trivy](https://github.com/aquasecurity/trivy) - Scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues and hard-coded secrets.
+- [trivy-action](https://github.com/aquasecurity/trivy-action) - Runs Trivy as GitHub action to scan your Docker container image for vulnerabilities.
 - [vault](https://github.com/hashicorp/vault) - A tool for managing secrets.
 - [vilicus](https://github.com/edersonbrilhante/vilicus) - Vilicus is an open source tool that orchestrates security scans of container images(docker/oci) and centralizes all results into a database for further analysis and metrics.